 Coney Island Hot Dog Sauce

 - Stuffed Peppers – Mix the sauce with cooked rice and stuff it into halved bell peppers.
 Bake with cheese on top.

-Refrigerate the sauce in an airtight container for up to 4 days.
+Refrigerate: Store leftover Coney Island sauce in an airtight container for up to 4 days.
+The flavors deepen as it sits, making it even better the next day.

+Coney Island Hot Dog Sauce